Generalized fractional Dirac type operators: Inverse problems

 \section{Inverse problems}

-Now we combine some results given in Section \ref{mainresults} with a new method to finding the variable coefficient of an inverse Cauchy type problem by the consideration of two (direct) fractional Cauchy type problems.
-The method was introduced recently in \cite{su20}, and extended to some fractional differential equations in \cite{joelsuragan,generalizedCauchyRS} as well.
+Now we combine some results given in Section \ref{mainresults} with a new method to recover the variable coefficient of an inverse Cauchy type problem by the consideration of two (direct) fractional Cauchy type problems.
+The method was introduced recently in \cite{su20}, and extended to some fractional differential equations in \cite{generalizedCauchyRS} as well.
 In this section, we extend some recent results from \cite{BRS} by using the Riemann-Liouville fractional derivative of complex order, with respect to another function.
+Here we just consider the fractional Laplacian in the classical sense since we are able to use some well-known properties of this operator which could not hold for the case of the fractional Laplacian with respect to a function.
 Some recent results of \cite{generalizedCauchyRS,RRS} are used to establish the newer statements.
 We mainly focus in solving some inverse fractional Cauchy problems of wave and heat type.